How to Fix Xbox One Stuck in 640×480 Resolution

-1. Press the Xbox button on your controller to bring up the guide menu.
-Once you see it, use it to access the Settings menu.
+1. Press the Xbox button on your controller to open the guide menu and access Settings.

 Accessing the Settings menu on Xbox One

-2. Once you’re inside the Settings menu, navigate to Display & Sound > Video Output > Video Fidelity & Overscan.
+2. In Settings, go to Display & Sound > Video Output > Video Fidelity & Overscan.

 Accessing the Video fidelity & overscan menu